-In the coming weeks we will post a three-part series on community assessment: an overview of community assessment in the new HSPPS, tips and resources for a strong community assessment, and how to strengthen your community assessment with an equity lens.
+This overview is the first in a three-part series on community assessment.
+Next, we’ll share tips and resources for a strong community assessment.
+Finally, we’ll show you how to strengthen your community assessment with an equity lens.

 Let’s take a look at community assessment in the new HSPPS, which appears in 1302.11.

 Frequency.
 The new HSPPS require that community assessment be completed at least once over the five-year grant period.
 This is different from the old HSPPS that required it be completed once every three years.